-Aircraft Structures Certification is a long tedious and complex process.
-For all new and modified designs of these structures, the process begins with FEM modeling of these complex structures.
+Aircraft Structures Modeling and Certification can be a long, tedious and complex process if you don't know what you are doing.
+Mistakes can be expensive to the company.
+For all new and modified designs of these structures, the process begins with FEM Modeling of these complex structures.
 But it does not have to be tedious, learn how to do it efficiently and have fun...

 This course is divided into three different modules: